mdavids/rfc/content/draft-davids-forsalereg-08.md

 ## Placement of the Leaf Node Name

-The '\_for-sale' leaf node name is primarily intended to indicate that a domain name is available for purchase.
+The "\_for-sale" leaf node name is primarily intended to indicate that a domain name is available for purchase.

 For that, the leaf node name is to be placed on the top-level domain, or any domain directly below.
 It can also be placed at a lower level, when that level is mentioned in the Public Suffix List [@PSL].

-When the '\_for-sale' leaf node name is placed elsewhere, the intent is ambiguous.
+When the "\_for-sale" leaf node name is placed elsewhere, the intent is ambiguous.

 (#placements) illustrates this: